akullpp/awesome-java/README_SOURCE.md

 _Tools that scan source or bytecode to find security vulnerabilities._

 - [OpenTaint](https://github.com/seqra/opentaint) - An open-source taint-analysis engine that lets AI agents turn security-review findings into reusable taint rules and dependency summaries.
-Because the engine reuses these rules instead of repeating that expensive work, later scans become fast, deterministic, precise, and thorough.
+Because the engine reuses these rules during search instead of repeating the agents' expensive learning work, later scans become fast, deterministic, precise, and thorough.

 ### Serialization